michseixas/mich-popfilms-server/README.md

 | GET   | /:movieId                     | const { movieId }     | json({movie})                                                    | Get the movie by ID and send the info.     |
 | POST   | /addComment                     | const { title, description, idComment } = req.body      | message: "created"                                                   | Creates a comment in the database (movieDetail).        |
 # mich-popfilms-server

+# Attribution
+This website uses TMDB and the TMDB APIs but is not endorsed, certified, or otherwise approved by TMDB.